For business, sponsorship or speaking inquiries, please use the contact form. No content may be reproduced without my permission.

 If you’d like a semi-monthly note when there’s something new here, sign up for my free newsletter.

-Sarah Cooper is a writer, comedian and creator of satirical blog TheCooperReview.com, which attracts 200K+ pageviews per month.
+Sarah Cooper is a writer, comedian and creator of satirical blog TheCooperReview.com, which attracts 250K+ pageviews per month.
 Her work has appeared on The Washington Post, Fast Company, Business Insider, and Huffington Post.
-Previously at Google, Sarah has over 15 years experience in the corporate world, leading to her first viral article, “10 Tricks to Appear Smart in Meetings” and the subject of her first book, 100 Tricks to Appear Smart in Meetings, to be published in Fall 2016.
+Previously at Google, Sarah has over 15 years experience in the corporate world, leading to her first viral article, “10 Tricks to Appear Smart in Meetings” and the subject of her first book, 100 Tricks to Appear Smart in Meetings, to be published in October 4, 2016.
 Sarah also speaks about adding humor to your writing, as well as performs standup comedy around San Francisco.

 Speaking & Standup Comedy